 These programs lead to certificates of attendance which are available to the general public.
-They are comprised of a single course or program of courses, usually numbered 01 to 09, which are not accepted for credit toward any certificate or degree.
+They are comprised of a single course or program of courses, usually numbered 001 to 009, which are non-academic, not accepted for credit toward any certificate or degree, and not listed on transcripts.